REPORT: The 2025 State of Contracting

 In recent decades, there has been a significant rise in regulatory demands across various sectors, from general data protection regulations like GDPR and the shifting legal landscape of non-compete agreements to specific financial regulations like Dodd-Frank and stringent standards in healthcare and pharmaceuticals.
 While organizations can manage known regulatory environments, emerging technologies such as blockchain and generative AI introduce gray areas in compliance that lack clear regulatory frameworks.

 Effective management of regulatory obligations involves staying updated with the latest legal interpretations and managing associated risks, as eliminating them is often not feasible.
 Especially for global enterprises with extensive supply chains, adhering to local and international laws necessitates robust programs that can handle complex compliance requirements.
-Maintaining strong, transparent relationships with suppliers is crucial in ensuring adherence to regional and international laws.

 Societal Obligations